 - 1/2 dl water

-Boil the water and mix it with crushed rye malt in a mixing bowl, and let it cool to room temperature.
-Add all ingredients, saving the water for last.
+Mix the hot water (it should be boiling hot) with the crushed rye malt in a mixing bowl.
+Let it cool to room temperature.
+Add all the other ingredients, saving the cooler water for last.
 That way you can adjust the texture (it should be paste-like).
 Mix slowly for ten minutes.
 Let the dough rise for an hour.
-Fill two greased loaf pans with the dough, cover them and let them rise for an hour and half, until double in size.
+Fill two greased loaf pans with the dough, cover them and let them rise for an hour and half, until doubled in size.

 My good friend, Michelin-starred chef Jouni Toivanen, developed a vegan version of pickled herring, and I thought it would fit this article perfectly, so here it is.
 You can enjoy these with other starters, or in a sandwich on malt bread with boiled egg.